 - You can also transfer the hot sheera to a greased plate about ½ inch deep.
 Allow it to cool completely and then cut them into squares so that you can serve it as halwa or fudge.

 - Add the sugar only after semolina or sooji is cooked in water.
-Else the final texture of the sweet will be ruined.
+Else the final texture of the dessert will be ruined.

 ***Click below to save it on Pinterest***